 The financial information included herein may not necessarily reflect the combined results of operations, financial position, changes in combined attributed net assets and cash flows of the Carolina Group had it been a separate legal entity during the periods presented.
-The combined financial statements of the Carolina Group and this section should be read in conjunction with Loews's Form 10-K/A for the year ended December 31, 2000, which is incorporated by reference in this proxy statement.
-See "Where You Can Find More Information" on page 109.
+The combined financial statements of the Carolina Group and this section should be read in conjunction with Loews's Form 10-K/A for the year ended December 31, 2000.

 Loews will attribute its 100% stock ownership interest in Lorillard, Inc. to the Carolina Group.
-In addition, the Carolina Group will reflect notional, intergroup debt owed by the Carolina Group to the Loews Group in an amount to be determined, and any and all liabilities, costs and expenses of Loews and Lorillard, Inc. and the subsidiaries and predecessors of Lorillard, Inc., arising out of or related to tobacco or otherwise arising out of the past, present or future business of Lorillard, Inc. or its subsidiaries or predecessors, or claims arising out of or related to the sale of any businesses previously sold by Lorillard, Inc. or its subsidiaries or predecessors, in each case, whether grounded in tort, contract, statute or otherwise, whether pending or asserted in the future.
+In addition, the Carolina Group will reflect notional, intergroup debt owed by the Carolina Group to the Loews Group in an amount to be determined, and any and all liabilities, costs and expenses of Loews and Lorillard, Inc. and its subsidiaries and predecessors arising out of or related to tobacco or otherwise arising out of the past, present or future business of Lorillard, Inc. or its subsidiaries or predecessors, or claims arising out of or related to the sale of any businesses previously sold by Lorillard, Inc. or its subsidiaries or predecessors, in each case, whether grounded in tort, contract, statute or otherwise, whether pending or asserted in the future.
 The combined financial statements included in Appendix D to this proxy statement reflect the results of the proposed Carolina Group but do not include the notional, intergroup debt which will be deemed to be incurred at the time of the public offering of the Carolina Group stock.
-Loews has included the financial statements of the Carolina Group as an annex to this document and "Management's Discussion and Analysis of Financial Condition and Results of Operations" to provide additional disclosures to Loews shareholders to allow them to assess the financial performance of the Carolina Group.
+Loews has provided the financial statements of the Carolina Group as an annex to this document and Management's Discussion and Analysis of Financial Condition and Results of Operations to provide additional disclosures to Loews shareholders to allow them to assess the financial performance of the Carolina Group.

 Lorillard is engaged in the manufacture and sale of cigarettes and is the fourth largest cigarette manufacturer in the United States.
-For the year ended December 31, 2000, Lorillard had an approximate 9.8% overall share of the U.S. cigarette market based on unit sales and an approximate 10.6% overall share of the U.S. cigarette market in 1999.
+For the year ended December 31, 2000, Lorillard had an approximate 9.8% overall market share of the U.S. cigarette market based on unit sales and an approximate 10.6% overall share of the U.S. cigarette market in 1999.
 Lorillard's largest selling premium brands include Newport, Kent, and True.
 Its discount brands include Maverick and Old Gold.
 Newport accounted for approximately 80% of Lorillard's unit sales in 2000.